 The Church of the Epiphany South Haven

-The Church of the Epiphany is located in South Haven, Michigan, on Lake Michigan’s shore where its small-town flavor leads some to refer to it as a “Mayberry of the Midwest.”
-Unspoiled beach beauty and the Black River that flows through town offers a slower pace of life touched with old-fashioned charm.
+The Church of the Epiphany is located in South Haven, Michigan, on Lake Michigan’s shore, where its small-town flavor leads some to refer to it as a “Mayberry of the Midwest.”
+Unspoiled beach beauty and the Black River that flows through town offer a slower pace of life touched with old-fashioned charm.
 South Haven boasts 4,347 year-round residents with significant growth in the summer population and up to 50,000 on a festival weekend.

 As a community these last ten years, we have taken on practices that have taught us to actively listen to one another.
-These include sharing our stories and an activity called "knees to knees" where we have learned to listen without attempting to rescue or instruct, to hold confidences, and to experience being heard.
+These include sharing our stories and an activity called "knees to knees," where we have learned to listen without attempting to rescue or instruct, to hold confidences, and to experience being heard.
 In this way, we seek to reverently stay in place for each other and to manage any conflict that arises non -anxiously and with love.
 We know we will disappoint each other at times, but Epiphany strives to be a community of love.
 We listen to and ask each other for forgiveness when necessary.
 We value not talking about each other, but with each other.

 For some time now, Epiphany has been involved in activities that have become great social concerns for the church in general.
 We connect with South Haven’s African American community through Ward One Community Action Committee, fundraising for scholarships for young people of color, and helping with a community picnic.
 We have hosted the Refugee Task Force and sponsored Know Your Rights talks for our immigrant neighbors and LGBTQ support meetings.